DataDog/hiring-engineers/answers.md

 ```
 1. Connect Datadog with Mobile Health apps
+         - Track running
+         - Steps walked
-  (Track running, steps walked, meditation duration during the day, etc)**
+         - Meditation duration during the day

-2. Use Datadog Metrics for Professional Sports**
+2. Use Datadog Metrics for Professional Sports
     a.
+Basketball
+         - Distance ran
+         - Times passed
-Basketball - Distance ran, times passed, defense vs offense duration, duration of what half they played on, etc.
+         - Defense vs offense duration
+         - Duration of what half they played on
     b.
+Soccer
+         - Distance ran
+         - Times passed
-Soccer - Track distance ran, times passed, accuracy of passes
+         - Accuracy of passes

 3. Income/Expense Chart Flow for personal and business use
 ```